BCLawLibrary/practical-ai-in-30-days/day-18-ai-troubleshooting-masterclass.md

 These aren't bugs; they're features of how AI works.
 Just as you might coach a talented but inexperienced colleague, you can learn to guide AI back on track when it strays.
 This is where troubleshooting comes in.

-## **The Art of AI Troubleshooting**
+### The Art of AI Troubleshooting

-Effective AI troubleshooting isn't about "fixing errors" – it's about understanding how to:
+Effective AI troubleshooting isn't necessarily about "fixing errors" – it's about understanding how to:

 - Recognize when responses aren't meeting your needs
 - Apply specific techniques to improve outputs
 - Know when to try a different approach entirely
 - Build a toolkit of reliable fallback strategies

-Recently, AI expert Allie K. Miller shared a comprehensive guide that brilliantly captures these troubleshooting principles.
-Today, we'll explore and practice these techniques, adding them to your AI collaboration skill set.
+Recently, AI expert Allie K. Miller [shared a comprehensive guide](https://x.com/alliekmiller/status/1868726115969515568) that brilliantly captures these troubleshooting principles.
+Today, we'll explore and practice some of her techniques, as well as some of my personal favorites, adding them to your AI collaboration skill set.
 Whether you're writing legal briefs, coding, or crafting creative content, these troubleshooting skills will help you get more reliable, higher-quality results from your AI interactions.

 ---

-### 📝 Challenge
+## 📝 Challenge

 Today, you'll practice troubleshooting AI responses using proven methods to refine, debug, and improve AI outputs.